jacksonturnip/LFSC_596/JT_Tidyverse_Graph_2_4_22.md

 This R markdown file provides a brief tutorial on how to visualize some data using tidyverse.

-For this exercise, we’ll be using data from a project I contributed to in 2018 to create a preliminary figure demonstrating how soil microbial communities of several sites near and within the Great Smoky Mountains National Park respond along a wildfire burn gradient (high, medium, and none) and human development (natural v. urban).
+For this exercise, we’ll be using data from Kivlin et al. (2020) to create a preliminary figure demonstrating how soil microbial communities of several sites near and within the Great Smoky Mountains National Park respond along a wildfire burn gradient (high, medium, and none) and human development (natural v. urban).

 ## Loading in tidyverse and our data